thomvolker/Website_Thom/content/home/experience.md

   location = "Utrecht"
   date_start = "2018-04-16"
   date_end = "2019-08-30"
   description = """I have contributed to the organization of 10+ Methodology and Statistics courses offered in Utrecht Summer School.
-Main tasks included planning, contacting students, assisting course coordinators with required tasks."""
+Main tasks included planning, contacting students and assisting course coordinators with required tasks."""

 [design.background]
   # Apply a background color, gradient, or image.